NFL parlay, best longshot picks for the Week 5 schedule

 SportsLine's computer simulation model has locked in a $10 5-leg NFL Week 5 parlay that pays well over $14,000

 The Week 5 NFL schedule features a compelling slate of matchups across the league, highlighted by several key games that could help shape the NFL playoff picture.
-The Minnesota Vikings (-3.5, 36) will face the Cleveland Browns in London, kicking off Sunday's action at 9:30 a.m.
-ET.
-The Dallas Cowboys (-1.5, 47.5) will take on the New York Jets, while the Denver Broncos visit the Philadelphia Eagles (-3.5, 43.5) in a matchup that could have significant playoff implications.
-Other notable games include the Houston Texans (-2.5, 39.5) visiting the Baltimore Ravens, who will be without Lamar Jackson (hamstring).
+The Dallas Cowboys (-1.5, 47.5) will take on the New York Jets, who are one of three winless teams, while the Denver Broncos visit the Philadelphia Eagles (-3.5, 43.5) in a matchup that could have significant playoff implications.
+Other notable games include the Houston Texans (-1.5, 39.5) visiting the Baltimore Ravens, who will be without Lamar Jackson (hamstring).

 Effectively building NFL parlay picks can pay off big in your NFL betting strategy.
 NFL parlays come with a much greater risk than straight bets, but they also carry the potential of a much bigger reward.
 Before making any Week 5 NFL picks and parlays, you need to see the Week 5 NFL longshot parlay from SportsLine's proven computer simulation model that pays out well over $14,000 on a $10 bet.